ecuacion-jp/ecuacion-lib/README.md

 ## What is it?

 `ecuacion-lib` provides utilities for jakarta Validation and JPA.
-It also provides some utilities used by other ecuacion modules and other apps.
+It also provides some utilities used by other ecuacion modules and apps.

 `ecuacion-lib` and other ecuacion libraries, utils and apps are fully dependent on `jakarta EE`. `jakarta EE 10` is adopted to have compatibility with `spring boot 3` used in `ecuacion-splib`.